Best Intellectual Property Attorney in Dallas Texas

 International brands need extra protection.
 The Madrid Protocol lets you extend your U.S. trademark to other countries through a single filing.
 A Dallas trademark attorney experienced in international IP handles both domestic and global brand protection.

 Investing in trademark protection early prevents costly legal battles later.
+Trade dress goes even further by covering your product's packaging, shape, and overall visual identity.
 A strong trademark also increases your company's value during mergers, acquisitions, and IP transactions.
 Protect your brand now and it pays off for years.

 Patent Prosecution and Filing in Dallas

 Patent prosecution and filing in Dallas starts with turning your invention into a legally protected asset.
-A patent attorney drafts your application, submits it to the USPTO, and handles every response until the patent is granted.
-Dallas has a deep pool of registered patent attorneys who do this daily.
+The attorney drafts your application, submits it to the USPTO, and handles every response until it is granted.

 Most inventors start with a provisional patent application.
 It costs less and gives you 12 months to file a full nonprovisional application.
 That window lets you test your idea in the market while holding your filing date.